amygdala/tensorflow-workshop/workshop_sections/wide_n_deep/README.md

 # Wide & Deep with TensorFlow

 This directory contains the code for running a Wide and Deep model.
 It also runs in Cloud ML Engine, using TensorFlow 1.0.
-This code has been tested on Python 3.5 but should also run on Python 2.7
+This code has been tested on Python 2.7 and 3.5

 # About the dataset and model
 Wide and deep jointly trains wide linear models and deep neural networks -- to combine the benefits of memorization and generalization for recommender systems.
 See the [research paper](https://arxiv.org/abs/1606.07792) for more details.
 The code is based on the [TensorFlow wide and deep tutorial](https://www.tensorflow.org/tutorials/wide_and_deep/).